supasuge/supasuge/README.md

 - 👋 Hi, I’m @supasuge
-- 👀 Passionate about Cybersecurity & Cryptography
+- 👀 Passionate about IT, Cybersecurity, & Cryptography
 - 🎌 CTF Player with Team L3ak

 <!---